GIMP: Distribution

+In 2022, GIMP was published on the Microsoft Store for Windows.

 Features

 Tools used to perform image editing can be accessed via the toolbox, through menus and dialogue windows.
 They include filters and brushes, as well as transformation, selection, layer and masking tools.
+GIMP's developers have asserted that it has, or at least aspire to it having, similar functionality to Photoshop, but has a different user interface.

 Color

-There are several ways of selecting colors, including palettes, color choosers and using an eyedropper tool to select a colour on the canvas.
+There are several ways of selecting colors, including palettes, color choosers and using an eyedropper tool to select a color on the canvas.
 The built-in color choosers include RGB/HSV/LAB/LCH selector or scales, water-color selector, CMYK selector and a color-wheel selector.
 Colors can also be selected using hexadecimal color codes, as used in HTML color selection.
-GIMP has native support for indexed colour and RGB color spaces; other color spaces are supported using decomposition, where each channel of the new color space becomes a black-and-white image.
+GIMP has native support for indexed color and RGB color spaces; other color spaces are supported using decomposition, where each channel of the new color space becomes a black-and-white image.
 CMYK, LAB and HSV (hue, saturation, value) are supported this way.
 Color blending can be achieved using the Blend tool, by applying a gradient to the surface of an image and using GIMP's color modes.
 Gradients are also integrated into tools such as the brush tool, when the user paints this way the output color slowly changes.
 There are a number of default gradients included with GIMP; a user can also create custom gradients with tools provided.
 Gradient plug-ins are also available.